Bulbs in containers

 Feed every 8-10 days with a high potassium feed, such as Gro-Sure Tomato Food.
 Begin feeding when shoots appear and stop once the leaves start to wither at the end of the season.

-Once the leaves start to wither at the end of the season, allow them to die off naturally, then gently cut them off with a pair of scissors and leave in pot, ready to flower again the following year.
+Once the leaves start to wither at the end of the season, allow them to die off naturally, then gently cut them off around 12 cm (5 inches) up the stem with a pair of scissors and leave in pot, ready to flower again the following year.
 This allows carbohydrate stores to build up as the food store for the dormant period.